 Clarke Energy is regularly called upon to support our clients with the completion of successful G59 grid synchronisation tests.
 Clarke Energy has invested in a G59 test rig which can be deployed to conduct the tests that are required to connect embedded generation plant to the district network operators (DNOs) electricity distribution systems.
 The benefit of this to the customer is for ease of connection and that they do not need to coordinate and arrange this test with third parties.

 Health and Safety

 UK Health and Safety Regulations are known as some of the most comprehensive sets of regulations in the world concerning the health and safety of workers.
 Clarke Energy is dedicated to providing a safe working environment for its staff and has won the British Safety Council’s International Safety Award for 11 consecutive years.
-In 2012 Clarke Energy was successfully awarded BS OHSAS 18001 certification by DNV.
 This relates to the implementation of an Occupational Health and Safety Management System as part of our risk management strategy and in to protect our workforce.
 The Health and Safety at Work etc Act 1974 is the primary piece of legislation covering occupational health and safety in the UK.
 Other health and safety regulations that we are regularly involved in complying with include:

 The Explosive Atmospheres Directive (ATEX):

 This is a European Union Directive which requires employers to protect workers from the risk of explosive atmospheres.
 The Dangerous Substances and Explosive Atmospheres Regulations (DSEAR).